 Forsyth in Rosebud County, Montana — The American West (Mountains)

 Location.
-46° 16.085′ N, 106° 40.469′ W. Marker is in Forsyth, Montana, in Rosebud County.
-Marker is on North 13th Avenue near Cedar Street, on the right when traveling north.
-The marker is located in Pioneer Park.
+46° 15.945′ N, 106° 41.387′ W. Marker is in Forsyth, Montana, in Rosebud County.
+Marker is at the intersection of 3rd Avenue North and Oak Street, on the left when traveling north on 3rd Avenue North.
+The marker is located at the VFW Park.
 Touch for map.
 Marker is in this post office area: Forsyth MT 59327, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Forsyth Water Pumping Station (a few steps from this marker); Forsyth Bridge (a few steps from this marker); a different marker also named Forsyth, MT (approx. 0.3 miles away); a different marker also named Forsyth, MT (approx. half a mile away); Commercial Hotel (approx. half a mile away); Kennedy-Fletcher Block (approx. half a mile away); Choisser Block (approx. half a mile away); a different marker also named Forsyth, MT (approx. half a mile away).
 Touch for a list and map of all markers in Forsyth.

 Credits.
 This page was last revised on January 16, 2021.
 It was originally submitted on January 16, 2021, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 28 times since then.
 Photos: 1, 2. submitted on January 16, 2021, by Barry Swackhamer of Brentwood, California.